-K Sail Switch (Gas and Electric Models Only)
+L. Sail Switch (Gas Models ONLY)

-The sail switch is located on the front of the burner box for gas dryers and on the right side of the oven assmbly for electric dryers.
+The sail switch is located on the front of the burner box.
 A sail switch consists of a round damper plate on a lever arm which is in contact with an electric switch.
-When the air blower comes on, it draws air through the gas or electric burner.
+When the air blower comes on, it draws air through the gas burner.
 This creates a negative pressure inside the burner box, and this negative pressure pulls in the round damper and activates the sail switch.
-If there is improper airflow, the damper will not pull in, preventing the burner from coming on.
+If there is improper airflow, the damper will not pull in, preventing the burner from starting.

 Improper airflow can be caused by improperly designed exhaust ducting where the duct run is too long or has too many sharp bends in it.
-It can also be caused by lack of make-up air.
+It can also be caused by a lack of make-up air.

-L. Hi-Limit (Gas and Electric Models Only)
+M. Hi-Limit (Gas Models ONLY)

 A hi-limit thermostat is located at the burner.
-This is an automatic reset disc-type thermostat set at 330°F for gas dryers and at 290°F for electric dryers.
-If the flame in the burner should get too hot, this thermostat will shut off the burner.
+This is an automatic reset disc-type thermostat set at 330° F. If the flame in the burner should get too hot, this thermostat will shut off the burner.
 This is generally caused by low airflow through the dryer.